Auto-trolling

 Auto-trolling, self-cyberbullying, digital Munchausen or digital self-harm is a form of self-abuse on the Internet.
 It is usually done by teenagers posting fake insults on social media, attacking themselves to elicit attention and sympathy.
-A study in 2012 found that about 35 per cent of those who did this felt better.
+A study in 2012 found that about 35 percent of those who did this felt better.
 Studies in 2016 and 2019 found an increase in prevalence in American adolescents rising from 6 to 9 per cent.
 In a 2011 study, boys were more likely than girls to admit to digital self-bullying.
 In a 2022 study published by researchers Justin Patchin, Sameer Hinduja, and Ryan Meldrum, US youth who engaged in digital self-harm were between five and seven times more likely to have considered suicide and between nine and fifteen times more likely to have attempted suicide.

 Though digital self-harm can be done in various ways, it is usually done in a public or semi-public setting.
 Researchers Rinjani Soengkoeng and Ahmed Moustafa suggest that there are three types of digital self-harm.
 These are: